Deylab999MSKCC/cv2f/README.md

 ## A consensus variant-to-function score to functionally prioritize variants for disease

-This repository contains a snakemake workflow to calculate cV2F scores.
-The workflow is configured to run with LSF and is designed to be flexible and easy to modify.
-There is also the cV2F metrics method that can be run indepenedently from the cV2F scores: https://github.com/Deylab999MSKCC/snakemake_cv2f_metric
+This repository contains a snakemake workflow to calculate cV2F scores ad cV2F metrics method.